Table of Contents

 Why Great Technology Cannot Save a Broken Business Model

 As a Technical Architect, I live in the world of low-latency grids and execution logic.
-I have optimized tick-to-trade paths measured in microseconds.
-I have debugged FPGA bitstreams that cost firms millions when they failed.
+I have overseen tick-to-trade path optimization measured in microseconds—and I have watched FPGA infrastructure failures cost firms millions when the vendor selection was wrong.

 The hard lesson I learned building these systems is that great technology cannot save a broken business model.

 The data supports this.
-Research on hedge fund failures shows that 38% fail due to investment risk decisions, but 62% fail due to operational deficiencies and business model flaws.
+Research on hedge fund failures (Kundro & Feffer, Capco 2003, study of 100 hedge fund failures) shows that 38% fail due to investment risk decisions, but 50% fail due to operational risk alone.
 The technology worked.
 The business structure did not.

 I have watched technically brilliant teams build sub-millisecond crypto execution engines that failed within 18 months—not because the algorithms were wrong, but because they did not budget for regulatory compliance costs when MiCA enforcement arrived.
 They did not model talent retention when senior protocol architects started receiving $300K+ counter-offers from established players.